kbzh2558/kbzh2558/README.md

 ---

 ### 💻 **About Me**
+- **Master of Business Analytics Student** at Massachusetts Institute of Technology.
-- **Business Analytics & Statistics Student** at McGill University.
+- **Business Analytics & Statistics** at McGill University.
 - Expert in **Python** and **SQL** for data analytics, machine learning, and database design.
 - Researcher in **multi-agent systems** and **LLMs** for AI-driven solutions.